 All shares of the same class in the same company are treated as forming a single asset, regardless of when they were originally acquired.
-However, 'same day' transactions are matched and the '30 day' anti-avoidance rules will remain.
+However, 'same day' transactions are matched and there are '30 day' anti-avoidance rules.

-On 15 April 2019 Jeff sold 2000 shares in A plc from his holding of 4000 shares which he had acquired as follows:
+On 15 April 2020 Jeff sold 2000 shares in A plc from his holding of 4000 shares which he had acquired as follows: